Sevule/Obsidian/README.md

-This is a backup of my Obisdian notes
+This is a backup of my Obisdian notes.